 ALWAYS OUTSIDE LOOKING IN

 The names have been changed to protect the identities of the children.
 Two of these case studies relate to children we helped through the Be An Elf Christmas Appeal.

-1. Two of the ‘Be an Elf Xmas’ letter donation recipients in 2015 were Kimberley and her brother Jay, who have had a very troubled upbringing.
+1. Two of the ‘Be an Elf Xmas Appeal’ letter donation recipients in 2015 were Kimberley and her brother Jay, who have had a very troubled upbringing.
 After years of neglect, they were taken in by their grandmother, but when she passed away in a car accident, they then found themselves on the streets.
 As you can imagine things then began to unravel.
-Be An Elf, after meeting these children through the ‘Be An Elf Xmas Appeal’ was able to assist them to find a safe home, along with specialised emotional care.
+Be An Elf Ltd, after meeting these children through the ‘Be An Elf Xmas Appeal’ was able to assist them to find a safe home, along with specialised emotional care.
 We can do wonderful things, but we rely almost entirely on private donations to keep our doors open, and our young people urgently need your help to break the cycle of hopelessness.

-2. Be An Elf is making a huge difference, out there in the local communities, along with our donors and volunteers.
+2. Be An Elf Ltd is making a huge difference, out there in the local communities, along with our donors and volunteers.
 Take the wonderful case of a little boy called William, for example.
 Last year, when William was ten; all he dreamed of was potato bake and pork chops, which he put on his Christmas Wish list.
 A generous elderly lady, who lived alone was moved by his Santa letter, so she baked and froze multiple bags of potato bake for William.
-She brought it in to our Matchbox Beenleigh Community Centre, just before Christmas and began to unload her car.
+She brought it in to our Be An Elf Ltd Beenleigh Community Centre, just before Christmas and began to unload her car.
 Unfortunately, the potato bake and pork chops were frozen.
 We had to tell her that William’s family were living in their car, which was most often found in the local parks, (councils will only permit vehicles to remain in parks for 3 days and then they must move on).
 She went home and returned with an Esky full of freshly cooked potato bake and chops, with the additional commitment to return every few days with refills.
 Over the subsequent year William enjoyed many of his favourite potato bake meals and the older lady got to meet William’s family and start a lasting friendship.
 The payoff is that the family eventually found somewhere to live with our help and are now getting back on their feet.
 The lovely lady is additionally the newly housed family’s adopted Nanna and an important part of their lives.